-- C1 Understand and employ financial and economic terminology to explain and convey technical information - C2 Demonstrate skills of problem solving and numeracy within financial and business economics - C3 Identify, locate and retrieve financial and economic materials - C4 Be able to apply knowledge to practical situations.
+- C1 Understand and employ financial and economic terminology to explain and convey technical information - C2 Demonstrate skills of problem solving and numeracy by applying the appropriate techniques and interpreting or critically evaluating the results within a financial or business economicsetting. - C3 Identify, locate and retrieve financial and economic materials

+C4 Be able to apply knowledge to practical situations.